meatball133/crystal/concepts/ranges/about.md

 # Ranges

-[Ranges][ranges] represents an interval between two values.
+[Ranges][ranges] represent an interval between two values.
 The most common types that support ranges are Ints, Chars, and Strings.
-They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range and iteration.
+They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range, and iteration.
-They are created using the range operator `..` or `...` (inclusive and exclusive respectively).
+They are created using the range operator `..` or `...` (inclusive and exclusive, respectively).

 ```crystal
 1..5  # A range containing 1..5
 1...5 # A range containing 1...5
 ```

-The reason for having two range operators is to allow to create ranges that are inclusive or exclusive of the end value, which can be useful when for example working with indexes, that are zero based.
+The reason for having two range operators is to allow to create ranges that are inclusive or exclusive of the end value, which can be useful when for example working with indexes that are zero based.

 Ranges can also be created using the `Range` initializer.